RedHoodedWraith/Group6-Rocket-ENGR301-302/project_requirement/project-requirement.md

 One page summary of the main functions of the product (9.5.4), briefly characterising the minimum viable product.

 The minimum requirements for this avionics system will consist of the following:
-- Record all sensor data.
+- Record all sensor data which should collect data on a variety of benchmark measurements that include but are not limited to:
+    Stability
+    Altitude
+    Deviation
+    Critical Components
-- Aerodynamically stable launch.
+- Achieve an aerodynamically stable and consistant launch
-- To demonstrate mission control can change rocket's path, the gimble will set to full extension in one direction to perform a 'kickover' on final second of motor burn.
+- A demonstration of mission controls' ability to adjust flight trajectory post-liftoff by instructing the gimble to turn performing a kickover.
-- After motor has completed its burn, broadcast telemetry (location) over LoRa modules.
+- After motor has completed its burn, broadcast telemetry (location) over LoRa modules to a base station on the ground.
+- An easy to install and uninstall avionics package.
+- A hardware "On" and/or "Reset" switch that initialises launch in the event of software launch failure.
+- "Fast" hardware and software setup.
+Ideally, 10 minutes or less.
 - Utilise onboard sensors and tuned error control to prolong vertical traversal.
 - Provide a compatible interface to be used in conjuction with a mission control system.
 - Provide a compatible interface utilise simulation data for calibration ahead of time.

-Ideally, the finalised package will incorperate the following:
+Ideally, the finalised package will incorporate the following:
 - Support parachute deployment.
 - Provide control for aerodynamically stable launches without a rail.

-Test message.
-Can jason even gitlab??

 #### 1.3.3 User characteristics